 3. Financial Performance

-Sim ilarly the Company has disclosed a single in the statement ofprofit and loss comprising the total of the post-tax profit or loss of discontinuedoperations separately from the results from continuing operations as per the requirementsof IND AS 105.
+Similarly the Company has disclosed a single amount in the statementof profit and loss comprising the total of the post-tax profit or loss of discontinuedoperations separately from the results from continuing operations as per the requirementsof IND AS 105.
 Moreover the Company has also re-presented the above disclosures for priorperiods presented in the financial statements so that the disclosures relate to alloperations that have been discontinued by the end of the reporting period for the latestperiod presented.

 5. Dividend And Reserves

-In order to conserve the resources for business Company your Directorsdo not recommend any dividend for the year 2018-19 nor do they propose for transfer of any amount towards reserves.
+Your Directors do not recommend any dividend for the year 2019-20 nordo they propose for transfer of any amount towards reserves.